 Co-Founder and Partner

 Greg Case is a Co-Founder and Partner of PeakEquity Partners.
-He leverages over 25 years of private equity investing experience and has dedicated the last 15 years to investing in, and providing strategic guidance to, Enterprise Software and Solutions businesses.
+He leverages over 30 years of private equity investing experience and has dedicated the last 17 years to investing in, and providing strategic guidance to, Enterprise Software businesses.

 As a Senior Partner and Shareholder at Apax Partners, Greg led the firm’s US late stage software practice focusing on growth capital, minority recapitalization, and buyout opportunities in enterprise software, technology-enabled business services, business process outsourcing and internet-based direct marketing.
 During his 16 years at Apax, Greg was principally involved with 24 investments ranging from start-ups to buyouts to "take-private" transactions, was Chairman of the US Buyout and Venture Capital Approval Committees, and served on both the US Operating Committee and the International Approval Committee for Apax Worldwide.
 Prior to founding PeakEquity Partners, Greg spent four years as a Partner with LLR Partners, where he led the enterprise software investing practice and was responsible for four software companies in its portfolio.
 Greg began his private equity career with Investments Orange Nassau in the U.S. and Southeast Asia.

-Greg currently serves on the boards of EnterpriseDB, G5, Revitas, Message Systems and Acre.
-He has previously been a director of Bluestone Software, CML Emergency Services, Heartland Automotive Services, Planview, Princeton Softech, Quintiq and Web Clients among many other high growth companies.
+Greg currently serves on the boards of EnterpriseDB, G5, SparkPost and Acre.
+He has previously been a director of Bluestone Software, CML Emergency Services, Heartland Automotive Services, Planview, Princeton Softech, Quintiq, Revitas and Web Clients among many other high growth companies.
 Greg is also the Chairman of Audubon Pennsylvania.
 Greg has an MBA from the Wharton School at the University of Pennsylvania.
 He has a BA in Economics, magna cum laude, from Middlebury College, and a Certificate in Economics from the London School of Economics and Political Science.

 Co-Founder and Partner

 Ric Andersen joined PeakEquity Partners in 2015 as a Partner.
 Ric leverages over 30 years of business leadership, value creation, and investing in industry, management consulting and private equity.
 Ric spent five years at Milestone where he helped to implement a robust value creation and portfolio management program; more recently, he led Milestone's software and technology-enabled services investing practice.
 Prior to Milestone, Ric worked for five years at Silver Lake Partners where he was hired to build and co-lead their value creation team and engaged with many of the firm’s investments and portfolio companies.
-He also sat on the boards of Sabre and Avaya and continues to serve on the boards of Image API, EnterpriseDB and G5.
+He has sat on the boards of Sabre, Avaya and EnterpriseDB and continues to serve on the boards of Image API, G5 and Valiant.

 Ric's experience also includes his tenure with Price Waterhouse, PwC Consulting, and IBM where Ric was a senior partner who built and managed enterprise software/ERP businesses as well as business process outsourcing operations.
 While at PwC Consulting, Ric played a central role in planning for and executing the sale of the PwC Consulting business to IBM in 2002 as well as the post-deal integration activities.
 He spent much of his early career leading large-scale enterprise software and business process improvement programs for Fortune 500 companies across a variety of industries.